twkenxtis/IVE-Discord-Bot/readme.md

 > **I'm using **RSSHUB** for my core request API you can choese whatever you want RSS service (Highly recommended [rsshub](https://github.com/DIYgod/RSSHub)) A open source MIT project)**

-Setp1 : Make sure your chrome allow send notify and turn on this setting ``System/Continue running backgroud apss when Google chrome is close``
+Setp1 : Make sure your chrome allow send notify and turn on this setting on google-chrome  ``System/Continue running backgroud apss when Google chrome is close``

 Setp2 : Make sure Allow Twitter and instagram **Web Push API** ， Because sometimes,privacy-focused browser extensions may block it.